alee0510/fithappy-assignment/README.md

 ## How to Run The Project?

 - firstly, you must `fork` this origin repo to your current GitHub repo.
 Then, you can begin modify this project localy by clone `(git clone remote-url...)` your `forked repositoy` to your local machine.
+- goto to `newsapi.org` and sign-up to get the `apiKey`
+- after you get the key, copy the `apiKey` and change the `API_KEY` value on `Service.Api.js` file with your new `apiKey`
 - open termial or command-line on the poject directory and run `yarn install` or `npm install`, make sure you has `nodejs` environtment and `npm` or `yarn` package manager in your local machine
 - connect your android device or run your simulator on local machine.
 Then, install `Expo-Go` app from app store or play store to your android device or simulator
 - do command `yarn android` to run the project on android or change to ios if you want to run on ios device

 ## Task or Challenge

+- Complete `onLoveSelect` event to handle `love count number` in header component.
+Your task is to make the love button on the news card change its color to `Color.error` when its selected or pressed.
+Then, increase love count number on the header component.
+When user press again the same love button, change the color to its original state and decrese the love count number
+- Do local data filter for rendered news card.
+When user click the chip button, the card will be filtered by the selected news source `localy` without requesting new data via network call
+- **BONUS** : change grid or list view of the news card by selecting the gird or list icon on the filter component

 ![image](screenshot.jpg)